fernandoaestrella/portfolio/index.md

 [Facebook Post Generator](https://github.com/fernandoaestrella/nlp-final-project) (Fall of 2019)

-Natural Language Processing project done in Python as a team where we applied Machine Learning to determine the sentiment a given article might carry and then created a possible response someone could have to it mixing a summary of the article, the sentiment, and some randomization.
+Natural Language Processing project done in Python as a team of 3 where we applied Machine Learning to determine the sentiment a given article might carry and then created a possible response someone could have to it by mixing a summary of the article, the sentiment, and some randomization.

 My contributions: